coderefinery/reproducible-research/content/organizing-projects.md

   - ...
   - ...
   - (share your experience)

-- How do you handle collaborative issues eg. conflicting changes?
+- How do you handle collaborative issues e.g. conflicting changes?
   - ...
   - ...
   - (share your experience)